wfcommons/WfCommons/README.md

 ## Installation

-WorkflowHub is available on [PyPI](https://pypi.org/project/workflowhub).
+WfCommons is available on [PyPI](https://pypi.org/project/workflowhub).
-WorkflowHub requires Python3.6+ and has been tested on Linux and macOS.
+WfCommons requires Python3.6+ and has been tested on Linux and macOS.

 ### Requirements

 #### Graphviz
-WorkflowHub uses _pygraphviz_ and thus needs the graphviz package installed (version 2.16 or later).
+WfCommons uses _pygraphviz_ and thus needs the graphviz package installed (version 2.16 or later).
 You can install graphviz easily on Linux with your favorite package manager, for example for Debian-based distributions:
 ```